 In addition to for-credit courses and workshops, there are also dedicated writing consultants who work within the Communications Program.
 These writing consultants offer one-on-one consultations for HKS students during their scheduled office hours and by appointment.

-The Communications Program website also features a wide variety of valuable resources including writing and public speaking handouts, links to dictionaries, and guidelines on how to develop an argument, write citations, avoid plagiarism, research using the Internet, and edit your own work.
+The Communications Program website also features a wide variety of valuable references including writing, public speaking and digital communications handouts, created by the HKS Communications Program, as well as links to outside resources such as dictionaries, and guidelines on how to develop an argument, write citations, avoid plagiarism, research using the Internet, and edit your own work.
 While the program is not designed to replace English as a Second Language (ESL) courses, links are provided to resources in this area.

 Director, Communications Program, Harvard Kennedy School